jaseemts/usd-calculator-indian-cc/README.md

    - Add the forex markup fee
    - Calculate GST on the forex fee
    - Show you the total amount in INR
+   - Copy the final INR amount to your clipboard for easy use

 ## Development